 - assess your clients' musical and non-musical behaviours

-Full-time music therapists typically work Monday to Friday, 9am to 5pm, although you may need to work some evenings and weekends.
+Full-time music therapists typically work Monday to Friday, 9am to 5pm, although working hours vary, for example if you're working in a school.
+You may also need to work evenings if you're self-employed to meet your clients' needs.

 Many music therapists work part time, combining music therapy with other job roles, such as teaching or performance.
 Self-employment is common.